amorimty/errorPropagator/README.md

-Personal project for propagatin errors in physics lab classes
+Personal project for propagating errors in physics lab classes